 - The interest rate may be higher than the one on the existing mortgage.

-- The mortgage payment may be larger due to having to borrow additional funds to compensate the other spouse.
+- The mortgage payment may be larger due to borrowing additional funds to compensate the other spouse.

-- The mortgage term may be longer due to any number of reasons, including a higher loan amount or insufficient funds to take a shorter term.
+- The mortgage term may be longer for several reasons, including a higher loan amount or insufficient funds to take a shorter term.

-The lender for the original mortgage must agree to your decision to refinance the loan in order to delete one of the spouse’s name.
+The lender for the original mortgage must agree to your decision to refinance the loan to delete one of the spouse’s name.
 It is best to get this agreement in writing for your personal records.
-Your spouse must also agree to the new financial arrangement as well as to the change in the name on the title.
-Changing the title of the property to your name is a simple process that typically involves the use of a quitclaim deed.
+Your spouse must also agree to the new financial arrangement and the change in the name on the title.
+Changing the property title to your name is a simple process that typically involves using a quitclaim deed.
 This type of deed is used when the property isn’t actually being sold, and it does successfully change the name on the title.

 Before you jump in and apply for a mortgage, it’s important to explore your options using a mortgage calculator.
 Experiment with different terms to help guide you in making a choice in interest rates, term lengths, and mortgage points.